 Note: rootstock descriptions are for reference only.
 Dave Wilson Nursery does not offer rootstock for sale.

 Most rugged rootstock for apples.
-Vigorous, deep-rooted, cold-hardy.
-Tolerates wet soil, dry soil, poor soil.
+Vigorous, deep-rooted, tolerates wet soil, dry soil, poor soil.
+Cold-hardy.
 Unpruned tree height of standard varieties 18' to 30 feet.
 Trees on apple seedling may be held to any desired height by summer pruning.

 Extremely dwarfing rootstock for apples.
 Trees dwarfed to 6-8 ft, ideal for high density planting, small spaces in garden.
 Induces early and heavy bearing.
 Small root system, young trees may need staking.
+Requires constant soil moisture.
 Good for container growing.

 M-7 & M-7A